 Governed by an integrated management system, conventional health and safety, radiation protection and environmental protection programs are well implemented.
 All radiation dose measurement results were below Internal Control Levels, Action Levels and regulatory limits.
 Environmental protection programs are well implemented.
-There were no reportable events during the reporting period.
+There was one reportable event during the reporting period that was related to a false fire alarm that triggered a response from Toronto Fire Services.
 Facility emission results were very low and below Internal Control Levels, Action Levels and regulatory limits.
 Annual releases to the air and water were both a very small fraction of regulatory limits.
 Public dose was a small fraction of the public dose limit.